mrriad009/CA-Project-/README.md

 - **Documentation**: We will use Markdown for text-based documentation to keep our project organized and PPT for the final presentation.

+## Project Folder Structure

+Our project files are organized in a way that keeps everything neat and easy to find.
+Here’s how it’s set up:

+    Virtual_CPU_Emulator/

+    ├── README.md           # Overview of the project and setup instructions ├── Weekly Progress     # Folder for tracking progress each week │       ├── Week1       # Folder for Week 1’s goals and notes
+    │       ├── Week2       # Folder for Week 2’s work
+    │       ├── Week3       # And so on, each week’s work gets its own folder ├── docs/               # All documentation goes here ├── src/                # The main source code for the emulator ├── tests/              # Test programs to check if everything works └── results/            # Any profiling data, benchmark results, or debug logs